enginmanap/limonEngine-docs/docs/ExtendingByAPI/pythonApi.rst

     def get_camera_position() -> Vec4:
         """
         Returns the camera's world position as Vec4 (w=1).
-May differ from player position if a PlayerExtension overrides the camera attachment.
+May differ from player position if a camera rig is driving the camera.

         Returns:
             Vec4: Camera world position with w=1